It is since we saw Bambi's mother fall to the ground that we began to understand the concept of death.

 At least we thought we did: the simple definition of death (the body stops working) does not consider how many things there are still to be understood.

-"We don't really know anything about what happens when you die," says Peter Noble, professor at the University of Alabama.
-Noble experienced this "ignorance" about himself when he came across a discovery that will surprise scholars.
+“We actually know nothing about what happens when we die,” says Peter Noble, professor at the University of Alabama.
+Noble experienced this "ignorance" when he came across a discovery that will surprise scholars.

 There are some sleeping genes in the organism that are activated only hours or even days after the death of an organism.